The Tamaskan Dog, also known as the Tam, is a breed of dog that has been selectively bred to look like a wolf dog.

 - The Kennel Club (UK)

-However, they are recognized by the American Rare Breed Association and are a member of the American Kennel Club Foundation Stock Service.
+However, the Tamaskan dog is recognized by the American Rare Breed Association and is a member of the American Kennel Club Foundation Stock Service.

-Since 2006, this dog has had its own breed club; the Tamaskan Dog Register (an international breed club).
+Since 2006, the Tamaskan has had its own breed club; the Tamaskan Dog Register (an international breed club).

-The site acts as an international database for the breed, issuing registration paperwork and allowing owners to be matched with breeders near them.
+The site acts as an international database for the Tamaskan dog breed, issuing registration paperwork and allowing Tamaskan owners to be matched with breeders near them.

-Despite the fact these puppies cannot be sold as kennel club registered, this doesn’t stop breeders from giving them premium prices, selling between $600 to $800 USD per puppy (with a litter size of between 6-10 puppies).
+Despite the fact that Tamaskan puppies cannot be sold as kennel club registered, this doesn’t stop dog breeders from giving them premium prices, selling between $600 to $800 USD per puppy (with a litter size of between 6-10 Tamaskan puppies).

-If you would prefer to rescue a dog as opposed to adopt, you may struggle to find one of these dogs in your local shelter!
+If you would prefer to rescue a Tamaskan dog as opposed to adopting, you may struggle to find one of these dogs in your local shelter!

-4. They Will Exercise For 90 Minutes Daily
+4. The Tamaskan Will Exercise For 90 Minutes Daily

-Due to their sled dog linage, these dogs are incredibly active!
+Due to their sled dog linage, these working dogs are incredibly active!

-On average, these dogs need around 18 miles of exercise per week.
+On average, Tamaskans need around 18 miles of exercise per week.

-One of the benefits of these walks is the build up of muscle tone in the dog’s body, essential for this dog as they are muscular in appearance.
+One of the benefits of these walks is the build-up of muscle tone in the Tamaskan dog’s body, essential for this dog breed as they are muscular in wolf-like appearance.

-Owners may also consider running, hiking or supervised swimming with their dog in an attempt to chip away some of that unrelenting energy.
+Tamaskan owners may also consider running, hiking, or supervised swimming with their dog in an attempt to chip away some of that unrelenting working-dog energy.

-These dogs make excellent agility champions, thriving on the challenge, and will also enjoy working – thanks to their German Shepherd lineage.
+Tamaskans make excellent agility champions, thriving on the challenge, and will also enjoy working – thanks to their German Shepherd working dog lineage.

 They make wonderful herding dogs, therefore it may be a good idea to work your dog to encourage mental as well as physical health.